 The primary benefits of mediation• Control: As a structured process that facilitates direct negotiation between parties, it increases the control they have over the ultimate resolution of disputed issues.
 Because a judge or jury is not making the decision, mediation is more likely to result in a solution that is mutually agreeable to the parties involved as opposed to an enforced judgment.

 • Confidentiality: As a private and confidential process, mediation occurs “off the record” and if mediation does not resolve the problem and the parties go to trial, nothing said during the mediation process can be used at trial.
 This way, both parties can negotiate freely and openly.

-Secondly, mediation is often more affordable than the litigation process.
-This is because mediation can achieve resolution in a shorter amount of time, which means less money will be spent on hourly fees and court costs.
+• Cost: It’s often more affordable than the litigation process.
+This is because as a direct negotiation, mediation can achieve resolution in a shorter amount of time, without the time and effort the complex litigation process requires.

 The mediation team at Hutchens Law will lend our expertise as your advisor and negotiator in a diplomatic yet forceful effort to achieve the best resolution for you and your interests.